stvkoch/graphqlizejs/README.md

 ## Inputs Where

-For each model, graphqlize will create a graphql input with all available model fields to be used in you condition.
+For each model, graphqlize will create a graphql input with all available model fields to be used in you conditions.
 You will see that, the fields defined in your input not use the model type, instead it's used the type \_input _Type_ Operator\_ that will hold all operators supported by the model type specified.

 For instance _country_ model, graphqlize will generate the \__inputWhereCountry_.

 ## Inputs Operators

-Sequelize ORM support several query operators to allow filter your data using findAll method.
+Sequelize ORM support several query operators to allow filtered your data using findAll method.
 For this reason was create \_inputTypeOperator.

 Most of types support the follow operators: